boriskrasko/macos-big-sur-terminal/README.md

 # macos-big-sur-terminal

 MacOS Big Sur terminal window design including traffic lights, shadows, first command line with actual time and date, and text input effect.
+Each design element can be used as an independent element.
+For each element of window used in different styles (css folder).

 ## [GitHub pages](https://boriskrasko.github.io/macos-big-sur-terminal)